stuartcusackie/docs-1/content/collections/tips/using-an-independent-authentication-guard.md

 'guards' => [
-    'cp' => 'statamic', // the guard when using the cp 'web' => 'statamic', // the guard when using Statamic frontend routes ],
+    'cp' => 'statamic', // the guard when using the cp 'web' => 'web', // the guard when using Statamic frontend routes ],
 ```